-Application: What is God calling you to do to help shoulder the burdens of our church?
+Application: Where is God calling you to use your gifts?
 Where might He be calling you to serve in a way that may be overlooked by others?

 3. The Gifts of the Body (1 Corinthians 12:12-20)

 In this passage, the apostle Paul wrote about the way believers are gifted and how those gifts all work together.
 To keep us from being competitive about our gifts or thinking of one type of giftedness as being above the others, he used the image of many parts working in one body.
 This emphasizes the unity we should strive for as the body of Christ in the local church.